lovelysystems/lovely.memcached/src/lovely/memcached/README.txt

   >>> util.defaultLifetime
   3600

 To store a new value in the cache we just need to set it.
+The set method returns the generated memcached key for the cache key.

   >>> util.set('cached value', 'cache_key')
+  '188693688126b424eb89e1385eca6f01'
   >>> util.query('cache_key')
   'cached value'